A Year-Round Guide to Franklin and Nantahala

 Have Afternoon Tea Your Way

 Some of us need a little pick-me-up in the afternoon.
 If you have plenty of time before your train leaves the station, head over to the Raleigh Times, about a half mile east from CAM.
-Grab an outdoor table—perfect for people-watching—and order a plate of perfect fries and your favorite adult beverage.
+Grab an outdoor table — perfect for people-watching — and order a plate of perfect fries and your favorite adult beverage.
 Just down the street on Martin Street, grab a jolt of specially crafted java at 42 & Lawrence (we’re fans of their nitro cold brews) before walking west toward Union Station.

-Choose from a soothing cup of the carefully brewed teas that pair well with the delicate snacks offered at the serene Heirloom. photograph by Brian Strickland
+At Heirloom, a soothing cup of tea pairs well with delicate snacks. photograph by Brian Strickland

-Back at Union Station, settle in to one of the comfortable seats and enjoy the last few minutes of daylight streaming in through the floor-to-ceiling windows.
+Back at Raleigh Union Station, settle into one of the comfortable seats and enjoy the last few minutes of daylight streaming in through the floor-to-ceiling windows.
 Whether you’re alone or with a friend or two, watch the people with places to go and those, like you, who are about to board a lumbering train.
 There, you can climb the stairs to the viewing platform to see the city and the trees reaching miles beyond you, and spot your train as it rolls in to take you home.